hadasson/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 if it is not possible to add the new node at index idx, do not add the new node and return NULL

+10. Delete at index
+mandatory
+Write a function that deletes the node at index index of a listint_t linked list.

+Prototype: int delete_nodeint_at_index(listint_t **head, unsigned int index);
+where index is the index of the node that should be deleted.
+Index starts at 0
+Returns: 1 if it succeeded, -1 if it failed

+11. Reverse list
+#advanced
+Write a function that reverses a listint_t linked list.

+Prototype: listint_t *reverse_listint(listint_t **head);
+Returns: a pointer to the first node of the reversed list You are not allowed to use more than 1 loop.
+You are not allowed to use malloc, free or arrays
+You can only declare a maximum of two variables in your function